rajeshsadula123/VALIDATIONS/README.md

 # Validation ON SAVE

-*Key Features*
-<h2>Key Features</h2>
+<h3>Key Features</h3>
 <ul>
   <li>Purpose: To check the consistency of business object instances when a save operation is triggered. </li>
-  <li>Tea</li>
-  <li>Milk</li>
+  <li>Timing: Automatically triggered during the save operation if the trigger condition (create, update, delete) is met.</li>
+  <li>Implementation: Must be implemented in the RAP handler method for VALIDATE within the local ABAP behavior pool. </li>
+  <li>Key Feature: Can reject inconsistent data and return messages to the user.</li>
+    <li>Benefit: Ensures data integrity before persisting data to the database.</li>
 </ul>

-Timing: Automatically triggered during the save operation if the trigger condition (create, update, delete) is met.
-Implementation: Must be implemented in the RAP handler method for VALIDATE within the local ABAP behavior pool.
-Key Feature: Can reject inconsistent data and return messages to the user.
-Benefit: Ensures data integrity before persisting data to the database.

 Add below line of code in <b/>Behaviour Definition<b/>.